 Albuquerque, NM Events for VisitorsAlbuquerque is the largest city in New Mexico, and is home to a number of concerts, festivals, fairs, exhibitions, markets and events throughout the year.
-Below is a list of ABQ activities and major events; more information on local events in Albuquerque can be found at NewMexicoTravelBlog.com/Albuquerque.
+Below is a list of ABQ activities and major events; more information on local Albuquerque, NM events can be found at NewMexicoTravelBlog.com/Albuquerque.

 Summer Events in Albuquerque